About Placencia & Belize

 With a subtropical climate, there is rarely a bad time of year to visit our country due to the pleasant weather year round.
 The average annual temperature is approximately 80 degrees Fahrenheit with water temperatures ranging in the mid-80’s.

 Travelers from all walks of life will enjoy everything that Belize has to offer.
 We invite you to relish in the comfortable elegance and privacy of our Belize beach resort at Laru Beya.
 Contact us today to reserve your all inclusive vacation in paradise and experience all that Belize has to offer!
+Check out these fun facts about Belize.

 Picture from: Esoteric Vision Photography